Demolition Permits in

 Whether you are tearing down an old shed, removing a swimming pool, or executing a full structural demolition, local regulations require strict oversight.
 Tearing down structures involves managing hazardous waste and shutting off municipal utilities, which is why pulling a permit is almost always a mandatory first step.

-With a growing population of around 68,973 residents, Ward County maintains a relatively streamlined permitting process compared to major urban hubs.
-Processing typically takes 1 to 3 weeks.
+With a population of around 68,973 residents, Ward County generally runs a more streamlined permitting process than major urban hubs.

 Because of severe winter weather in North Dakota, any exterior structures or footings must be set below the local frost line to prevent shifting, as mandated by the North Dakota State Building Code.